BrightonDube/BizPilot2/RENDER_DEPLOYMENT.md

 - GitHub account with BizPilot2 repository
 - Render account (free at https://render.com)
+- **No payment information required** - configured for free tier
 - Google OAuth credentials (optional, for social login)

+> **Note**: The configuration uses Render's free tier.
+Free services spin down after 15 minutes of inactivity and take ~30 seconds to wake up on first request.
+For production use, upgrade to starter plans ($7/month per service).

 ---